ahadb/node-camel-case/README.md

 # node-camel-case
-A node module to kebab case a string — /ie: `camelCase`
+A node module to camel case any string — /ie: `camelCase`

 ##Overview

-Use this module when you need to convert a string to camel case
+Use this module when you need to convert a string to camel case in your project

 ##Installing